geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

 #### Principals

 You can run the dryland_calculator using the calculator_batch file in Taito.
-The script is designed so that it runs in 14 parallel jobs.
+The script is designed so that it runs as an array job.
 The jobs are separated with the first stage of UTM map sheet division.
 This way we will also limit the search to the coastal areas of Finland.
 The used map sheets are: S4, R4, Q3, Q4, P3, N3, M3, L2, L3, L4, L5, K2, K3, K4.

 The actual calculation of the land revealing is done in the UTM10 map division level, which means 6km x 6km grid squares that are named for example ”L5124E”.
 This is because the 2m dem is stored in files named and defined after this level of division.